tl-its-umich-edu/caliper-event-analysis/src/simulate/README.md

 ###### Notes

-1. Sample properties file `props.ini` and `logging.ini` is placed in the config directory.
+1. Sample properties file `config.yml` and `logging.ini` is placed in the config directory.
 2. logs can be emitted to the stdout or to a file.
 The default logs is at the `/log`